manankohlii/spacex-launch-data/README.md

 # Overview

-The main aim of the project is for bringing all content regarding space and tecnology.
+The main aim of the project is to make data related to SpaceX easily available.

 ## Contributing